 Joanne Doleman, PhD

-My role is to be the principal specialist within GRL and the Sanger Institute with responsibility for the provision of expertise, advice and support on matters of research ethics, regulation, research policy and good research practice in relation to human samples.
+My role is to be the principal specialist within GRL and the Sanger Institute.
+I am accountable for the provision of expertise, advice and support to GRL on matters of research ethics, regulation, research policy and good research practice in relation to human samples.

-The Ethics and Governance Office is responsible for advising members of staff about compliance with the policies of the Institute and with laws, including the Human Tissue Act, Data Protection Act, Animals (Scientific Procedures) Act and Misuse of Drugs Regulations.
+The Research Governance team is responsible for advising members of staff about compliance with the policies of the Institute and with laws, including the Human Tissue Act, Data Protection Act, Animals (Scientific Procedures) Act and Misuse of Drugs Regulations.
 We help achieve compliance through the initiation, administration and development of internal processes.

 In addition to my work within Research Governance, I sit on a NHS Research Ethics Committee as a lay member, I am a member of the Sanger Institute and Connecting Science Research Ethics Committee (SICS-REC), I am a member of ERION Ethics and Research Integrity Officer Network within EARMA, I sit on the Sanger Biological Safety Committee and I am an external member of the European Molecular Biology Laboratory (EMBL) Bioethical Internal Advisory Committee.